 3. Absent periods

-Absent periods may be the result of malnutrition, underweight and over-exercising.
+Absent periods may be the result of malnutrition, being underweight or over-exercising.
 If your percentage body fat drops too low, menstruation will cease.
 Protein and calorie deficiency, along with a lack of dietary zinc can cause amenorrhoea.
 Gaining weight, cutting back on exercise and eating more protein (meat, fish, chicken, dairy products, eggs, beans and nuts and seeds) can restore menstruation.

 4. Menstrual pain